Scalable Bayesian Inference for the Inverse Temperature of a Hidden Potts Model: Hidden Potts model

-The Potts model undergoes a phase transition at the critical value of $\beta$, switching from a disordered to an ordered state. \citet{Potts1952} showed that the critical value for a 2D lattice on a cylinder can be calculated exactly according to:
+The Potts model undergoes a phase transition at the critical value of $\beta$, switching from a disordered to an ordered state. \citet{Potts1952} showed that the critical value for a regular 2D lattice can be calculated exactly according to:

-The periodic boundary condition does not apply to the lattices considered in this paper, so for example the critical value for the images in Figure~\ref{f:exact_beta} is different to (\ref{eq:bcrit2d}).
-However, the error introduced by the finite boundary diminishes as $n$ increases.
-Figure~\ref{f:bcrit} shows that (\ref{eq:bcrit2d}) is very accurate in predicting the behaviour of $\mathrm{S}(\mathbf{z})$ for a 2D image with a maximum value of $\mathrm{S}(\mathbf{z})$ for first-order neighbours of 1,954,672.
-This corresponds to the satellite image described in Section~\ref{s:data_ndvi}, with k=6 mixture components and $\beta_{crit} \approx 1.24$. $\mathrm{S}(\mathbf{z})$ is approximated by simulation using the algorithm of \citet{Swendsen1987}.
-Figure~\ref{f:bcrit2d} shows that the gradient of the expectation becomes very steep near the critical region, which is reflected in the super-exponential increase of the standard deviation illustrated by Figure~\ref{f:bcrit2d_sd}.
-As $n \to \infty$ the derivative of the likelihood at the critical point, and hence the variance, is unbounded \citep{Pickard1987}.
-This heteroskedasticity has important implications for many of the methods discussed in Section~\ref{s:methods}.
+This is the location of the phase transition for a lattice with $r$ rows and infinite columns, so for example the critical value for the images in Figure~\ref{f:exact_beta} is different to (\ref{eq:bcrit2d}).
+However, the error introduced by a finite boundary diminishes as $n$ increases, due to the finite-dimensional scaling property of the Potts model.
+Figure~\ref{f:bcrit} shows that (\ref{eq:bcrit2d}) is very accurate in predicting the behaviour of $\mathrm{S}(\mathbf{z})$ for a 2D image with a maximum value of $\mathrm{S}(\mathbf{z})$ for first-order neighbours of 1,998,000.
+This corresponds to the satellite image described in Section~\ref{s:data_ndvi}, with k=5 mixture components and $\beta_{crit} \approx 1.174$. $\mathrm{S}(\mathbf{z})$ is approximated by simulation using the algorithm of \citet{Swendsen1987}.

-There is no exact formula for $\beta_{crit}$ in 3D images, although \citet{Hajdukovic1983} developed an empirical approximation that works reasonably well: